Design Verification Report

 an EASA Design Verification

-Complex operations in the Specific Category require you to obtain a Design Verification from EASA.
-Gain the required experience in operating your UAS in a safe and realistic environment at one of our test facilities and get support with your application from our regulatory and operational experts.
+Complex operations in the Specific Category require you to obtain a Design Verification Report from EASA.
+Our technical experts will guide you in setting up the required documents and processes and will support with your application at EASA.

 Operational Safety Objectives